-The aggregate compensation expensed by us and our subsidiaries to our current executive officers for the year ended December 31, 2019 was approximately €2.632 million.
+The aggregate compensation expensed by us and our subsidiaries to our current executive officers, including for the avoidance of doubt our executive director for the year ended December 31, 2020 was approximately €2.770 million.
 This amount excludes compensation paid to Mr. Rivet, the Company's Chief Compliance Officer.
 Mr. Rivet's compensation is paid as part of the management support and strategic advisory agreement between Cnova, Casino, Guichard-Perrachon and Euris